I'm trying to upload a large file to Amazon S3 with encryption using an AWS KMS key. Why is the upload failing?

 IAM permissions

-To review your IAM permissions, open the IAM console, and then open your IAM user or role.
+To review your IAM permissions, open the IAM console, and then choose your IAM user or role.

-Review the list of permissions policies applied to your IAM user or role.
-Make sure that there's an applied policy that allows you to perform the kms:Decrypt action on the key used to encrypt the object.
+Review the list of permissions policies that apply to your IAM user or role.
+Make sure that there's an applied policy that allows you to perform the kms:Decrypt action on the key that you use to encrypt the object:

 {